dazza5000/main/README.md

 If they do not work for you then raise an issue so that the bootstrap or Makefile can be fixed for everyone benefit.

+## CI and CD

+There is no CI / CD yet, but soon there will be.

+For now just upload them here: https://drive.google.com/drive/folders/11R71oZGZiHWoYmex7jeSowZFcDxvxX5i

 ## Code generation